-The Bachelor of Commerce (BCom) will provide you with broad foundation knowledge of contemporary business and its practices.
-Based in Vancouver, Canada, this ACBSP-accredited degree prepares you for a successful career in business or management, where you will contribute constructively to a global economy.
+The Bachelor of Commerce (BCom) will provide you with a broad foundation knowledge of contemporary business and its practices.
+This ACBSP and NCMA-accredited degree prepares you for a successful career in business or management, where you will contribute constructively to a global economy.

 Why Bachelor of Commerce?